InteractiveComputerGraphics/blender-sequence-loader/docs/build.md

 ## Download from release page

-Or you can simply download the latest `.zip` file from the [release](https://github.com/InteractiveComputerGraphics/blender-sequence-loader/releases) page
+Or you can simply download the latest `.zip` file from the [releases](https://github.com/InteractiveComputerGraphics/blender-sequence-loader/releases) page.

 ## Install the zip file

-You can check [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons) for installing and enabling the addon.
+You can check the official Blender documentation [here](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons) for installing and enabling addons.

 ## For developers